Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion, not kinematics: Results and discussion

 The logistic distribution was selected for its dual capacity to model both extreme \ali\ variations and typical abundance regimes.
 Its heavier tails accommodate chemically peculiar stars with anomalous Li content, while the sharper central peak provides enhanced precision for the bulk population.
 Crucially, unlike strictly positive distributions such as Weibull or LogNormal (which are suitable for modelling positive response variables, such as time --- or `survival time'), the logistic framework naturally handles the full dynamical range of observed \ali\ values without artificial truncation.

 For the analysis of Li depletion events, the data are classified into four main scenarios.
 First, for stars with measured \ali\ $>$ 2.2, we consider that a significant depletion event has not yet occurred, so the data are right-censored.
 In this case, both the upper and lower bounds, $Y_i^U$ and $Y_i^L$, are equal to the observed \ali, reflecting that the star's Li has not yet dropped below the threshold.
 Second, for stars with measured \ali\ $\leq$ 2.2, the event time is exactly known, as \ali\ has already dropped below the threshold (strong depletion is happening).
 Therefore, both the upper and lower bounds are set to the observed \ali, and the data are not censored, representing an exact observation.
 Third, for stars with \ali\ flagged as upper limits, the depletion event has occurred, but the exact timing is uncertain.
 In this case, the upper bound, $Y_i^U$, is set to the measured upper limit \ali, while the lower bound, $Y_i^L$, is set to $-\infty$, indicating uncertainty about when the depletion occurred.
 This scenario is considered interval-censored, as the event has occurred but its exact timing is unknown.
-Lastly, for stars with missing Li data, we assume the star is depleted, but the timing of the depletion is uncertain.
+Lastly, for stars with missing Li data, we assume that the star is depleted, but the timing of the depletion is uncertain.
 The upper bound, $Y_i^U$, is set to $\texttt{low\_li}$, which is the smallest observed \ali\ in the entire sample minus 0.05 dex, and the lower bound is set to $-\infty$, reflecting complete uncertainty about when the depletion event took place.
 This is also treated as interval-censored data.
 We refer the reader to Table \ref{tab:censoring_definitions} for a summary of the censoring definitions and intervals considered in each type of Li status.

 To summarise how each data type is handled in the survival analysis, we classify the observations according to their interpretation and censoring role, which we described above.
-With this approach we intend to answer the following question: given the Li status of a star, what explains how far along the depletion process it is?
+With this approach, we intend to identify, given the Li status of a star, the factors that determine how far along the depletion process a star is.
 We then proceed to expose the mathematical representation of the adopted model, which is as follows.